Tutorial on amortized optimization: Multi-task learning and meta-learning

 \textbf{Background.} \emph{Multi-task learning} \citep{caruana1997multitask,ruder2017overview} methods use shared representations and models to learn multiple tasks simultaneously. \emph{Meta-learning} methods \citep{ward1937reminiscence,harlow1949formation,schmidhuber1987evolutionary,kehoe1988layered,schmidhuber1995learning,thrun1998learning,baxter1998theoretical,hochreiter2001learning,vilalta2002perspective,lv2017learning,li2016learning,li2017learning,lake2017building,weng2018metalearning,hospedales2020meta} seek to learn how to learn and are often used in multi-task settings.
 Multi-task and meta-learning settings typically define \emph{learning tasks} $\gT\sim p(\gT)$ that each consist of a classification or regression task.
 The tasks could be different hyper-parameters of a model, different datasets that the model is trained on, or in some cases different samples from the same dataset.
 Each task has an associated \emph{task loss} $\gL_{\gT}(\hat y_\theta)$ that measures how well a parameterized model $\hat y_\theta$ performs on it.
 There is typically a distribution over tasks $p(\gT)$ and the goal is to find a model that best-optimizes the expectation over task losses by solving

 The motivation here is that there is likely shared structure and information present between the tasks that learning methods can leverage.
-We will next go through methods that solve \cref{eq:multi-task} using objective-based amortized optimization methods.
+The next section goes through methods that solve \cref{eq:multi-task} using objective-based amortized optimization methods.

-\subsubsection{Fully-amortized hyper networks (HyperNets)}
+\subsection{Fully-amortized hyper networks (HyperNets)}

 HyperNEAT \citep{stanley2009hypercube} and Hypernetworks \citep{ha2016hypernetworks} predict the optimal parameters to a network given a data sample and can be seen as fully-amortized optimization.
 The tasks here $\gT=(x,y^\star(x))$ usually consist of a sample from some data distribution $x\sim p(x)$ along with a target $y^\star(x)$ for classification or regression, inducing a task distribution $p(\gT)$.
 HyperNets propose to predict $y^\star(x)$ with a \emph{prediction model} $\hat y_\varphi(x)$ parameterized by $\varphi$.
 Instead of learning this model directly, they propose to use an \emph{amortization model} $\hat \varphi_\theta(x)\in\Phi$ to predict the parameters to the model $\hat y_{\hat \varphi_\theta(x)}(x)\eqdef \hat y_\theta(x)$ that best-optimize the \emph{task loss} $\gL_\gT(\hat y_\theta(x), y^\star(x))$ for each data point.
 The amortization model is usually a black-box neural network that is fully-amortized and predicts the parameters from only the task's data without accessing the task loss.
 The models are learned with an objective-based loss